nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * `FindCommand` class is modified to accept multiple predicate object.
 * `FindCommandParser` class is modified to parser both task name and date.

-Given below is a usage scenario of this feature using both name and date as inputs.
+Given below is a usage scenario of this feature using name, date and tag as inputs.

-Step 1.
-The user executes `add n/Math Quiz 5 d/2021-10-10 t/18:00 tg/Important` to add a task named Math Quiz 5 and with a deadline of 6pm, 10 October 2021.
+1. The user executes `add n/Quiz d/2021-01-08 t/23:59 tg/GEQ1000` to add a task named Quiz with a deadline of 11:59pm, 8 January 2021 and a tag of GEQ1000.

-Step 2.
-The user executes `add n/Math Assignment 2 d/2021-10-12 t/18:00 tg/Important` to add a task named Math Assignment 2 and with a deadline of 6pm, 12 October 2021.
+2. The user executes `add n/Tutorial d/2021-01-05 t/12:00 tg/CS2103T` to add a task named Tutorial with a deadline of 12:00pm, 5 January 2021.

-Step 3.
-The user executes `find Quiz` command to find all task with the name "Quiz".
+3. The user executes `find Quiz` command to find all task with the name "Quiz".

-Step 4.
-The user executes `find Math d/2021-10-10` command to find all Math task with a dateline of 10 October 2021.
+4. The user executes `find Tutorial d/2021-01-05 tg/CS2103T` command to find all Tutorial on 5 January 2021 with the tag of CS2103T.

-Step 5.
-The user executes `list` command to view the full list of tasks.
+5. The user executes `list` command to view the full list of tasks.

-The sequence diagram below illustrates the interaction between Logic and Model components when the user executes `find Math d/2021-10-10` command as in Step 4.
+The sequence diagram below illustrates the interaction between Logic and Model components when the user executes `find Quiz` command as in Step 3.

 ![FindSequenceDiagram](images/FindSequenceDiagram.png)